zachpmanson/notes/notes/Notes/Software/Programs/AWK.md

 ---
 subtitle: A little language.
+tags:
+  - unix
 ---
-Awk, named for its creators and for the animal the auk, is a language for text processing.
+Awk, named for its creators and for the animal the auk, is a language for text processing created for [[Unix]].

 It has a few variants.